-Teachers are involved in the assessment and monitoring process of student progress through individual student progress reports on a daily and weekly interval (e.g., clubs, AVID, athletics, band).
-Teachers also follow-up with parents by making contact via phone calls, Remind, email, and conferences about their students' academic progress.

-Schoolwide assessment and monitoring process of student progress takes place through the mid-quarter distribution of D/F progress reports and quarterly/semester grade reports that are mailed home to parents.
-Parents also have access to the student academic reports on PowerSchool, which provides up to date student progress.
-Many teachers have set up classroom websites allowing students, parents, and other teachers to monitor student work and progress.

-Counseling and administration are involved in the assessment and monitoring process of student progress through individual student meetings that provide details based on graduation status, A-G requirements, and academic growth.
+Findings Supporting Evidence Student progress reports Teachers are involved in the assessment and monitoring process of student progress through individual student progress reports on a daily and weekly interval (e.g., clubs, AVID, athletics, band).
+Teachers also follow-up with parents (daily/weekly/quarterly) Phone calls home Remind notifications by making contact via phone calls, Remind, email, and conferences about their students' academic progress.
+D/F Progress Reports Quarter/Semester Grade Schoolwide assessment and monitoring process of student Reports progress takes place through the mid-quarter distribution of PowerSchool D/F progress reports and quarterly/semester grade reports that are mailed home to parents.
+Parents also have access to Teacher Websites the student academic reports on PowerSchool, which reacher websites provides up to date student progress.
+Many teachers have Counseling Meetings set up classroom websites allowing students, parents, and Counseling/Administration other teachers to monitor student work and progress. meetings with students with Counseling and administration are involved in the multiple F's assessment and monitoring process of student progress At-Risk Committee through individual student meetings that provide details District Academic Coaches based on graduation status, A-G requirements, and academic District Academic Coaches growth.
 Administration analyzes and reports data back to our parents and school board with assessment data and progress of our academic body.
 The At-Risk Committee composed of our vice principals, counselors, teachers, parents, and peers inform and support students.
 This committee specifically focuses on freshman and sophomores who are struggling academically, behaviorally, or both.
 This committee provides advice and resources for students and parents to make positive changes in their academic career.
 Scorpion faculty utilizes "Scorpion Reminders" via Remind, a free texting application, to inform students, parents, and the community of important academic dates and events.
-Administration and counseling identify students with 2 or more F grades and bring them in to counsel and coach for
+Administration and counseling identify students with 2 or more F grades and bring them in to counsel and coach for improvement.